ctc-oss/fapolicy-analyzer/README.md

 <details>

-  <summary>Using Official Fedora Packages</summary>
+  <summary>From Fedora Packages</summary>

-This installation method is currently available for Fedora 37 and greater, including Rawhide.
+This installation method is currently available for Fedora EPEL 8, and Fedora 37 or later, including Rawhide.

-Official EPEL releases are coming, but are not yet available.
-See the Copr releases for EPEL 8.

 ```sh
 dnf install fapolicy-analyzer